[Kingdoms and Horses]

 For the most part, it’s unchanged, and as I remember it, like a time capsule full of it’s treasures—and those trees!
 Those lovely trees have grown ever so tall.
 Perhaps, they’ve always shot up so high into the heavens.
 I wonder what you can see from up that high, now!

 I think my horse dream should ride once again!
 If I don’t own my own beauty in this life here and now, I’m sure I’ll ride my own shimmery heavenly equine in the Kingdom of God.
-It’s a pleasing thought that I should even ride with my Jesus at my side, gloriously seated upon his own white beauty.
+It’s a pleasing thought that I should even ride with my Jesus at my side, gloriously seated upon his own white mount.
 Being that so much changes over the years, it was such a comfort to see that this house still stands very much unchanged, just like the God I know, Who Himself never changes.

 I’m glad that our old stomping ground has remained farmland; horses still prance upon it’s acre’s, and boots still tread it’s ground.
 Money just can’t buy the stories that are hidden within that homes four walls.
 Tales of adventures are whispered through it’s trees, and memories are carried away on muddy boots and horses hooves.
 There’s just something very special about that house, that lovely plot of land, and the years our family was fortunate to live down that street.
-These memories I made with my brothers will always be treasures to me.
+These memories that I made with my brothers will always be treasures to me.

 “Then I saw heaven opened, and there before me was a white horse.
 The rider on the horse is called Faithful and True, and He is right when He judges and makes war.
 His eyes are like burning fire, and on His head are many crowns.
 He has a name written on Him, which no one but Himself knows.
 He is dressed in a robe dipped in blood, and His name is the Word of God.
 The armies of heaven, dressed in fine linen, white and clean, were following Him on white horses.
 Out of the rider’s mouth comes a sharp sword that He will use to defeat the nations, and He will rule them with a rod of iron.
 He will crush out the wine in the winepress of the terrible anger of God the Almighty.
 On His robe and on His upper leg was written this name: KING OF KING, AND LORD OF LORDS. –Revelation 19:11-16